 Amending the Act to enable the Authority to delay processing applications will enable the Authority to effectively plan and resource its law reform tasks and allocate its resources effectively.
-Recovering costs for processing applications for which there is a capturable industry benefit will incur costs on industry.
+Recovering costs for processing applications for which there is an exclusive, capturable commercial benefit to industry will incur costs on industry.
 However the costs are not considered to be significant as there are significant efficiency gains to industry through other amendments to the Act and the charge is only payable where there is a capturable benefit to the applicant.
 Possible flow on costs to consumers will be unlikely to occur in all circumstances.